davinci-consulting/.github/profile/README.md

 _Owning more than hundred years experience in all area of it._

-A company's most valuable asset is its people.
-We are proud to have a highly motivated and qualified team that supports our customers in reaching their goals.
-Our team members have the right mix of technological expertise and deep understanding of customer businesses.
-They work diligently every day to ensure our customers' projects are successful.
+We aim to be one of the leading IT service providers in the world and are working non stop on delivering the required service and value to our customers.
+We are committed in helping our customers achieve their business goals through innovative ideas, forward-thinking strategies, and perfectly tailored IT solutions.

-We are one of a leading IT service provider in the world.
-We are committed to helping our customers achieve their business goals through innovative ideas, forward-thinking strategies, and perfectly tailored IT solutions.
-Our success is built on the foundation of our people – we would be nothing without the hard work and dedication of our talented team members.
-If you're looking for an exciting career opportunity with a company that values its employees.
+Our success is built on the passion of our people – we would be nothing without the hard work and dedication of our talented team members.
+We value team-work and was able to create a great atmosphere and team-spirit for which we continuously look to expand it with talented new work colleagues.

 -------------